 Expect to Cover Only 40 Miles in an Hour

 When you're planning your day's driving schedule, don’t plan to achieve more than an average speed of 40 mph.

 Expect the Unexpected

 Ireland is largely a rural country, and rural traffic is the norm.
 Expect slow and gigantic pieces of farm machinery around every corner from March to October.
 Also, be prepared for wildlife and pets suddenly crossing the road or cows and especially sheep to use it as a resting place.
 Even in Dublin collisions with horses are not unknown.
 Drive defensively.

 Never Drive in Dublin

-Parking spaces are at a premium, the traffic is slower than in New York City and nearly all sights are within walking distance of each other anyway.
-There should be no reason to use a car in Dublin.
-Or in many other Irish cities, for that matter.
+In Dublin, parking spaces are at a premium, the traffic is slower than in New York City, and nearly all sights are within walking distance of each other.
+Choose the location of your accommodation wisely so walking is possible and use public transportation or a cab for destinations that are not within walking distance.
+There should be no reason to use a car in Dublin or in many other Irish cities, for that matter.